GustavoBastos04/GustavoBastos04/README.md

 ## 📫 How to reach me: gubasouza2004@gmail.com

 ## 🔭 I’m currently working on ...

-At NICE, I'm currently working as a Portfolio Solution Engineer Intern, focused on the Presales process.
-I'm responsible for supporting the sales team of a cloud-based platform that generates customer experience by unifying channels, routing, automation, and analytics.
-This support involves programming customer journey scripts across channels, integrating with databases, CRMs, third-party systems, channels like WhatsApp, and through REST APIs.
-I also configure the platform environment and AI-enabled self-service chatbots.
-Furthermore, I answer technical requirements in commercial proposals such as RFPs.
+At Vivo, I'm currently working as a Networks Intern, in an architecture team for B2B clients.
+I'm responsible to check switches status on the architecture and ensure that all the data related to the links and ports are synchronized on the network and in our databases.
+I'm also participating in projects that involves automating the area, building Python scripts that check devices conditions and gather data from them.
 <!--
 **GustavoBastos04/GustavoBastos04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.